Bodies dumped in streets as West Africa struggles to curb Ebola

 "The health workers think that they are not protected, they don't have the requisite material to use to protect themselves against the Ebola disease," said Amos Richards, a physician's assistant.

-The current oubreak of the highly contagious virus has so far killed around 55 percent of those known to have caught it, and experts expect the percentage to rise once more victims succumb and the data is tallied up.

-(Additional reporting by Daniel Flynn and Emma Farge in Dakar and Phillip Stewart in Washington; Editing by Will Waterman)
+(Additional reporting by Daniel Flynn and Emma Farge in Dakar; Editing by Will Waterman)